signaldust/bunny-jit/README.md

 be a total overkill.
 Why add a gigabyte of dependencies, if you can get most of the high-value stuff with less than 10k lines of sparse C++?
-We're actually not even close to 10k lines yet (currently around 6k for the library itself, excluding blanks and comments).
-Our goal is not necessarily to produce the best possible code (you should probably use LLVM), but rather to produce something that is good enough to make dynamic code-generation worth the trouble.
+We're actually not even close to 10k lines yet (currently around 6k for the library itself, excluding blanks and comments, but including all the debug logs that are not compiled in by default).
+Our goal is not necessarily to produce the best possible code (you should probably use LLVM for that), but rather to produce something that is good enough to make dynamic code-generation worth the trouble, while simple to use (both in terms of API and in terms of including into a project; I'm even considering an STB-style "single-file" version once the whole thing can be considered somewhat stable).

 It is primarily intended for generating run-time specialized code, especially where this can give significant performance advantages, so we're willing to spend some